mefor44/mefor44.github.io/_posts/2023-08-13-recommender-systems-introduction.md

 It looks like we have removed more than 90% of test set!
 This is very rare situation, but we are working on educational dataset, so this is not that important.
 It is just a subset of the whole MovieLens dataset, and we don't know how exactly the data was collected.

 ## Model
-In currect section we will implement Matrix Factorization model (and Neural Matrix Factorization model)
+In currect section we will implement Matrix Factorization model.
 ### Matrix Factorization
 **Exercise:**<br /> Implement matrix factorization model.
 Use the cell below as a guide (change given functions).